Dart-Code/Website/_docs/quickly-switching-between-flutter-devices.md

 ### Device Not Listed?

 {:.callout.body}
 If your device or simulator is not listed then Flutter may not have detected it.
-If using a phyiscal device please ensure USB debugging is enabled and/or disconnect and reconnect your device.
+If using a physical device please ensure USB debugging is enabled and/or disconnect and reconnect your device.
 If using a simulator try restarting it.
 Run `flutter doctor -v` for additional troubleshooting.